shubham1172/remote-play/README.md

 ### Get your computer's IP address:

-- Windows users: type following command in your CMD prompt
+- Windows users: type the following command in your CMD prompt

 ```
 ipconfig